-12-1-166 STOP, STOPPING OR STANDING.
+12-1-183 STOP, STOPPING OR STANDING.
 “Stop, Stopping or Standing”, when prohibited, means any stopping or standing of a vehicle, whether occupied or not, except when necessary to avoid conflict with other traffic or in compliance with the directions of a police officer or traffic-control sign or signal.
 (66-1-4.16 NMSA 1978)

-12-1-167 STREET OR HIGHWAY.
-“Street or Highway” means every way or place generally open to the use of the public as a matter of right for the purpose of vehicular travel, even though it may be temporarily closed or restricted for the purpose of construction, maintenance, repair or reconstruction.
+12-1-184 STREET OR HIGHWAY.
+“Street or Highway” means a way or place generally open to the use of the public as a matter of right for the purpose of vehicular travel, even though it may be temporarily closed or restricted for the purpose of construction, maintenance, repair or reconstruction.
 (66-1-4.16 NMSA 1978)

-12-1-168 SUBSEQUENT OFFENDER.
-“Subsequent Offender” means a person who was previously a first offender and who again, under state law, federal law, or municipal ordinance, has been adjudicated guilty of the charge of driving a motor vehicle while under the influence of intoxicating liquor or any drug which rendered the person incapable of safely driving a motor vehicle regardless of whether the person’s sentence is suspended or deferred.
+12-1-185 SUBSEQUENT OFFENDER.
+“Subsequent Offender” means a person who was previously a first offender and who again, under state law, federal law or a municipal ordinance or a tribal law, has been adjudicated guilty of the charge of driving a motor vehicle while under the influence of intoxicating liquor or any drug that rendered the person incapable of safely driving a motor vehicle regardless of whether the person’s sentence was suspended or deferred.
 (66-1-4.16 NMSA 1978)

-12-1-169 SUSPENSION.
-“Suspension” means that the driver’s license and privilege to drive a motor vehicle on the public highways are temporarily withdrawn.
+12-1-186 SUSPENSION.
+“Suspension” means that a person’s driver’s license and privilege to drive a motor vehicle on the public highways are temporarily withdrawn.
 (66-1-4.16 NMSA 1978)

-12-1-170 Tank Vehicle.
+12-1-187 Tank Vehicle.
 “Tank Vehicle” means a motor vehicle that is designed to transport any liquid or gaseous material within a tank that is either permanently or temporarily attached to the vehicle or the chassis and that has either a gross vehicle weight rating of twenty-six thousand one or more pounds or is used in the transportation of hazardous materials requiring placarding of the vehicle under applicable law.
 (66-1-4.17 NMSA 1978)

-12-1-171 TAXICAB.
-“Taxicab” means a motor vehicle used in the transportation of persons for hire, having a normal seating capacity of not more than seven persons.
+12-1-188 TAXICAB.
+“Taxicab” means a motor vehicle used for hire in the transportation of persons, having a normal seating capacity of not more than seven persons.
 (66-1-4.17 NMSA 1978)

-12-1-172 Temporary Off-Site Location.
+12-1-189 Temporary Off-Site Location.
 “Temporary Off-Site Location” means a location other than a dealer’s established or additional place of business that is used exclusively for the display of vehicles or vessels for sale or resale and for related business.
 (66-1-4.17 NMSA 1978)

-12-1-173 THROUGH STREET OR THROUGH HIGHWAY.
-“Through Street” or “Through Highway" means every street or highway or portion thereof at the entrance to which vehicular traffic from intersecting streets or highways is required by law to stop before entering or crossing the same when stop signs are erected as provided in this ordinance.
+12-1-190 THROUGH STREET OR THROUGH HIGHWAY.
+“Through Street” or “Through Highway" means every street or highway or portion thereof at the entrance to which vehicular traffic from intersecting streets or highways is required by law to stop before entering or crossing it when stop signs are erected as provided in this ordinance.
 (66-1-4.17 NMSA 1978)

-12-1-174 Title Service Company.
+12-1-191 Title Service Company.
 “Title Service Company” means a person, other than the department, an agent of the department, a licensed dealer or the motor transportation division of the department of public safety, who for consideration issues temporary registration plates or prepares and submits to the department on behalf of others applications for registration of or title to motor vehicles.
 (66-1-4.17 NMSA 1978)